How to become Radio broadcast assistant

 Volunteering

 Competition for jobs is strong.
-Employers will expect you to have practical experience and show you have a real enthusiasm for radio broadcasting.
+Employers will expect you to have practical experience and be able to show you have a real enthusiasm for radio broadcasting.

 - community, hospital or student radio